heavyai/heavydb/README.md

 MapD Core uses [Google Test](https://github.com/google/googletest) as its main testing framework.
 Tests reside under the [Tests](Tests) directory.

 The `sanity_tests` target runs the most common tests.
 If using Makefiles to build, the tests may be run using:

     make sanity_tests

+## AddressSanitizer

+[AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) can be activated by setting the `ENABLE_ASAN` CMake flag in a fresh build directory.
+At this time CUDA must also be disabled, and Calcite must be run in standalone/server mode.
+In an empty build directory run CMake and compile:

+    mkdir build && cd build
+    cmake -DENABLE_ASAN=on -DENABLE_CUDA=off ..
+    make -j 4

+In a separate terminal start Calcite in standalone mode from the build directory:

+    java -jar bin/mapd-1.0-SNAPSHOT-jar-with-dependencies.jar --data=Tests/tmp

+Finally run the tests:

+    export ASAN_OPTIONS=alloc_dealloc_mismatch=0:handle_segv=0
+    make sanity_tests

+## ThreadSanitizer

+[ThreadSanitizer](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual) can be activated by setting the `ENABLE_TSAN` CMake flag in a fresh build directory.
+At this time CUDA must also be disabled, and Calcite must be run in standalone/server mode.
+In an empty build directory run CMake and compile:

+    mkdir build && cd build
+    cmake -DENABLE_TSAN=on -DENABLE_CUDA=off ..
+    make -j 4

+In a separate terminal start Calcite in standalone mode from the build directory:

+    java -jar bin/mapd-1.0-SNAPSHOT-jar-with-dependencies.jar --data=Tests/tmp

+Finally run the tests:

+    make sanity_tests